neontribe/www/src/data/blog/hiring-to-help-folk.md

 author_twitter: null
 ---

-##WWant to help us help folk who need it most?
+##Want to help us help folk who need it most?

 We're a software development company working on web user interfaces and the APIs that power them.
 We've got a national reputation for our work in tech-for-good, and we have more and more work coming our way.